TexasInstruments/ti-gpio-cpp/README.md

 #### 7. Clean up

-At the end of the program, it is good to clean up the channels so that all pins are set in their default state.
-To clean up all channels used, call:
+At the end of the program, it is good to clean up the PWM and event detected GPIO channels so that all pins are set in their default state.
+To clean up all PWM channels used, call:

 ```cpp
 GPIO::cleanup();